August 10, 2012: Moving Day.

 I don’t think it had hit me yet that I would be spending the next few years of my life in Connecticut.
 I’d never been there before.
 I’d never been anywhere in the northeast.
 All I had was warnings from various people that northeasterners are rude and everyone has a Boston accent.
 And though people do tend to drive like total jackasses here, I quickly learned that most people are friendly and the Boston accent is pretty well confined to Boston.

 Anyway, the point of my story is that I hadn’t quite realized what I was getting myself into.
 It didn’t really hit me until I was sitting in my new house in Connecticut and my mom was on a plane back home.
-My roommates hadn’t yet arrived and my grad school advisor was on vacation.
+My roommates hadn’t yet arrived and my soon-to-be grad school advisor was on vacation.
 I was alone.
 Suffice it to say, it wasn’t the best day I’ve ever had.

 But I’m getting ahead of myself.